 How can I travel across Europe on a budget?
-I’ve had this email from countless readers over the last few years and tried to address the question by sharing some of my favourite tips to save money while travelling across Europe plus also putting together a list of the best hostels in Europe in my Luxury Hostels of Europe guidebook.
+I’ve had this email from countless readers over the last few years and tried to address the question by sharing some of my favourite tips to save money while travelling across Europe plus also putting together a list of the best hostels in Europe in my guidebook, The Grand Hostels, Luxury Hostels of the World guidebook.
 Besides accommodation, the other key expenses on a Eurotrip is transportation.
-Wanderu team did a fab piece recently where they showed how you can visit 15 cities across Europe for less than $400( £306) Coach is great but I love travelling Europe by train and plane too.
-So, as a response to the piece, I wanted to show how you can travel across Europe on a budget, by plane, coach and train in 1 month for less than £250 ($307 or €276 )
+Wanderu team did a fab piece few years back where they showed how you can visit 15 cities across Europe for less than $400( £306) Coach is great but I love travelling Europe by train and plane too.
+Especially in the light of Covid-19, I find trains and planes a more safer option.
+I wanted to show in this post how you can travel across Europe on a budget, by plane, coach and train in 1 month for less than £250 ($307 or €276 )

 Top apps: Skyscanner and Go Euro